What is a Scrum Master?

 Learn About the Role of the Scrum Master

-As described in the Scrum Guide, the Scrum Master is responsible for promoting and supporting Scrum.
-Scrum Masters do this by helping everyone understand Scrum theory and practice, both within the Scrum Team and the organization.
+As described in the Scrum Guide, the Scrum Master is accountable for establishing Scrum as defined in the Scrum Guide.
+They do this by helping everyone understand Scrum theory and practice, both within the Scrum Team and the organization.

 Roles a Scrum Master Plays

 The Scrum Master serves the Scrum Team in several ways, including:

 - Coaching the team members in self-management and cross-functionality;